GoogleChrome/developer.chrome.com/site/en/blog/fedcm-chrome-116-updates/index.md

 {% Aside %}

-This dynamic sign-in experience is intended for when an IdP session has expired without an explicit sign-out causing the browser's sign-in state to contradict with the actual state.
+This dynamic sign-in experience is intended for when an IdP session has expired without an explicit sign-out, causing the browser's sign-in state to contradict the actual state.
 This will not be triggered for users who haven't signed in to the IdP yet.
 This new flow is designed to cover the cases where the user's IdP sign-in status on the browser is "sign-in" but the IdP's accounts list endpoint returns no accounts.